Food And Drinks For Great Skin

-Staying hydrated is the number one recommendation to help achieve great skin.
+The number one recommendation to help achieve great skin is to stay hydrated.
 The human body constitutes 70% water, and we need to keep replenishing our fluid throughout the day to prevent dehydration.

 Dehydrated skin can feel itchy and red, and can appear dull instead of glowy.
 Choose water whenever possible and keep your intake of sugar-sweetened beverages low.
 If plain water is boring, jazz it up with natural flavor enhancers!